rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 [The Evolution of Reasons](http://ase.tufts.edu/cogstud/dennett/papers/evolutionofreasons.pdf)

+>   What is this for?

+TODO...

 **Jerry**

 TODO.

 **Dan**

->   What is this for?

-TODO...
+>   But we're still going to use the word "function" and "what is it for"?

 **Alex**